 Fyvie, Pitmedden.
 The 18th-century walled garden at Fyvie Castle has been gloriously renewed, the design echoing a ceiling in the house, and there is another garden with American trees and shrubs.
 The house is an Edwardian dream of a Scottish castle, with a good picture collection.
 The formal Baroque garden at Pitmedden is one of the finest examples of this style in the world, the intricate hedging filled with colourful bedding.
 Also an orchard with over 200 fruit trees.

-Arbuthnott, Crathes, Drum.
-Originally laid out in the 17th century, the terraced and walled gardens of Arbuthnott House have evolved through the years and now show a strong Arts and Crafts influence.
-16th-century Crathes Castle also has a walled garden in Arts and Crafts style, lovingly referred to as ‘The Sissinghurst of Scotland’, and that at Drum Castle contains an historic collection of roses showing how they have been cultivated from the 17th to the 20th centuries.
+Arbuthnott, Crathes.
+Originally laid out in the 17th century, the terraced and walled gardens of Arbuthnott House have evolved through the years and now show a strong Arts & Crafts influence.
+16th-century Crathes Castle also has a walled garden in Arts & Crafts style, lovingly referred to as ‘The Sissinghurst of Scotland’.
+A guided tour of the castle before returning to Aberdeen.

 Balmoral, Aberdeen.
-Set in stunning Deeside landscape, the gardens at Balmoral Castle, the private residence of the Queen, were originally developed under the supervision of Prince Albert and have since been expanded and improved by successive members of the Royal Family, recently the Queen Mother and the Duke of Edinburgh.
+Set in stunning Deeside landscape, the gardens at Balmoral Castle were originally developed under the supervision of Prince Albert and have since been expanded and improved by successive members of the Royal Family, recently the Queen Mother and the Duke of Edinburgh.
 On return to Aberdeen, an optional visit to the Winter Gardens at Duthie Park, one of the finest displays of ornamental plants under glass in the country, and the third largest in Europe.
 Alternatively some free time, perhaps to enjoy Aberdeen’s excellent art gallery.

 Haddo, Gordon.
 Traverse the Grampians.
 Haddo House is a stately home built by William Adam in the 1730s; the terraced garden is Victorian – formal herbaceous borders, walks, lakes, monuments.
 Gordon Castle, the spiritual home of Clan Gordon, has one of the oldest and largest walled gardens in Britain, restored to its former glory with a modern design by Arne Maynard; perfume garden, nectar garden, lavender garden, maze.
 First of four nights in Inverness.

 Cawdor, Old Allangrange.
 The walled garden at Cawdor Castle has been planted with a holly labyrinth with a Minotaur in the centre, and also the Flower Garden and Wild Garden.
-Optional visit to the house.
+Guided tour of the house.
 The garden at Old Allangrange surrounds the 17th-century lime-washed house with a formal landscape naturalistically planted and organically gardened, with formal hedges to create a strong structure and frame wonderful views.
 Viewing mound, vegetable garden, orchard, ice-house.

 Dunbeath, Dunrobin.
 Dunbeath Castle, enjoying spectacular views over the Moray Firth, has two distinct walled gardens, the southern designed by Xa Tollemache in 1999 and the northern redeveloped in 1997 with ornamental grasses, primula, iris and roses.
-Special admission to the house.
 Dunrobin Castle, home of the Earl of Sutherland, is the most northerly of Britain’s great houses, externally largely the work of Sir Charles Barry.
 He also designed the formal gardens in his favoured Italianate style in 1850.

 A widely-travelled plantsman with a keen interest in garden design, Colin studied horticulture at the West of Scotland Agricultural College and worked in the Savill and Valley gardens in Windsor Great Park.
 He was then appointed head gardener to the Queen Mother at Royal Lodge before moving to the Royal Horticultural Society at Wisley where he became curator of the gardens.
 Colin returned to Dumfries and Galloway in 2015 to run his own horticultural consultancy.
 He also leads garden tours in the UK and internationally and has appeared on radio and television.